 New to Texas?
 Leave the tuxes and ball gowns at home.
 With Cattle Baron’s Ball, cowboy boots, hats, and jeans become the most fashionable options.
 The largest single-night fundraiser for the American Cancer Society has been graced by some of the most popular country music acts throughout its nearly 50-year history.

 Crystal Charity Ball

 The glitzy event, known as the grand dame of Dallas’ galas, celebrates donors to children’s charities in Dallas County.
-The Crystal Charity Ball Committee members have distributed more than $165 million to 152 worthy beneficiaries during the past 69 years.
+The Crystal Charity Ball Committee members have distributed more than $185 million to 156 worthy beneficiaries since 1952.